Top 10 photo galleries from Europe

 © John Smith

-Nagorno-Karabakh is one of those republics not recognised by anyone.
-It lies inside Azerbaijan but is "occupied" by Armenians - the Armenians have always lived in Nagorno-Karabakh, but the region was given to Azerbaijan during the Soviet times.
+Republic of Artsakh (previously known as Nagorno-Karabakh) is one of those republics not recognised by many.
+It lies inside Azerbaijan but is "occupied" by Armenians - the Armenians have always lived in Artsakh, but the region was given to Azerbaijan during the Soviet times.
 When USSR dissolved, the conflict reemerged with fierce fighting going on in 1991-1994 which left many towns shattered or totally demolished.
-Today it is possible to visit Nagorno-Karabakh Republic, but only from Armenia - you will not be able to enter Azerbaijan later on if your passport shows proof of any trip to Nagorno-Karabakh.
-There are a handful of interesting historical sites, but the main reason for any Nagorno-Karabakh trip should be to witness first handed this troubled slice of land.
+Today it is possible to visit Republic of Artsakh, but only from Armenia - you will not be able to enter Azerbaijan later on if your passport shows proof of any trip to Artsakh.
+There are a handful of interesting historical sites, but the main reason for any Artsakh trip should be to witness first handed this troubled slice of land.

-Disclaimer: We are not political here on Globe Spots, so the reason why there is a Nagorno-Karabakh guide under Armenia is because you can only enter the region through Armenia.
+Disclaimer: We are not political here on Globe Spots, so the reason why there is a Artsakh guide under Armenia is because you can only enter the region through Armenia.

 When people are talking about enchanting Tallinn, they are talking about Old Town.
-A neat, UNESCO listed maze of old houses, hidden courtyards and spire topped churches which dates back to the 14th century.
-Large parts of the huge medieval town wall still stands with imposing gates and tall towers (one even has cannonballs embedded in the wall).
+It's a neat, UNESCO-listed maze of old houses, hidden courtyards and spire-topped churches dating back to the 14th century.
+Large parts of the huge medieval town wall still stand with imposing gates and tall towers (one even has cannonballs embedded in the wall).
 The maze is made up of narrow, cobbled lanes - it can hardly become more photogenic than this.
 Even the occasional Russian tour group seems to fit in well.
-That said, there are more amber/knitting/souvenir shops than you can poke a stick at (along with a fair share of strip bars), but Old Tallinn has admirable managed to keep its charm without being tarted up or tacky.
+That said, there are more amber/knitting/souvenir shops than you can poke a stick at (along with a fair share of strip bars), but Old Tallinn has managed admirably to keep its charm without being tarted up or tacky.

 Svaneti is a picture-perfect mountainous region.
 Here you can find traditional villages with strange soaring defensive towers set in lush valleys on a backdrop of snow-capped mountains.
 The alpine scenery here can easily compete with the crowded Alps.
 The main town in Svaneti is Mestia which can be reached by a winding mountain road or a often-cancelled flight.
 From here there are plenty of good trekking opportunities (pick any direction), either just day treks or, for those with the right gear, multi-days treks to, for example, the base of some of the highest peaks in Caucasus.
 You can also continue further to the UNESCO World Heritage enlisted town of Ushguli at the foot of Mt Shkhara (5068 m), the highest mountain in Georgia.